logzio/logz-docs/_source/logzio_collections/_log-sources/iks.md

   - container
 ---

-The logzio-k8s image comes pre-configured for Fluentd to gather all logs from the Kubernetes node environment and append the proper metadata to the logs.

-A DaemonSet ensures that some or all Kubernetes nodes run a copy of a pod.
+Fluentd is an open source data collector and a great option because of its flexibility.
 This implementation uses a Fluentd DaemonSet to collect Kubernetes logs and send them to Logz.io.
-Fluentd is a great option because it is flexible enough and has the right plugins to distribute logs to Logz.io and other third-party apps.
+The Kubernetes DaemonSet ensures that some or all nodes run a copy of a pod.

+The image used in this integration comes pre-configured for Fluentd to gather all logs from the Kubernetes node environment and append the proper metadata to the logs.
+If you prefer to customize your Fluentd configuration, you can edit it before it's deployed.

+The latest version pulls the image from `logzio/logzio-fluentd`.
+Previous versions pulled the image from `logzio/logzio-k8s`.
+{:.info-box.note}

 <div class="branching-container">